Banana Walnut Bread

-This delicious banana walnut bread is made with 100% whole grain flour, coconut oil, naturally sweetened with maple syrup, and loaded with toasted walnuts.
+This delicious banana walnut bread is made with 100% whole grain flour, coconut (or avocado) oil, naturally sweetened with maple syrup, and loaded with toasted walnuts.

 It has been far too long since I shared a baked good around here.
 One month and twenty five days if I’m being precise.
 What better way to break the silence than with classic banana bread, right?
 You’re going to want to bookmark this recipe and come back to it time and time again.